KirtiGautam620/DineSmart/Idea.md

 ## **Project Idea**

 **1. Project Title**
-*(DineSmart: Food  delivery App)*
+*(DineSmart: Meal Explorer App)*

 ---
 **2. Kirti Gautam - 2024-B-04082005**

 ---
 **3. Project Description**
-Ordering food from multiple restaurants can be time-consuming and inconvenient.
+Discovering new meals and recipes can be overwhelming without a dedicated tool.
-DineSmart is a mobile application that allows users to browse restaurants, view their menus, filter foods by type, category, or meal type, and place orders digitally.
+DineSmart is a mobile application that allows users to browse a vast collection of meals from TheMealDB API, search for specific dishes, filter by categories, add meals to favorites, and view detailed information including ingredients and instructions.
-The project aims to make food ordering seamless, efficient, and user-friendly.
+The project aims to make meal exploration fun, efficient, and user-friendly for food enthusiasts.

 ---

 **4. Proposed Solution / Idea**
-* Browse restaurants and their menus
+* Browse meals by categories
+* Search meals by name

-* Filter foods by type (Veg/Non-Veg), category, or meal type
+* Filter and view meal details

-* Place food orders online

-* View restaurant ratings and reviews
+* Add/remove meals from favorites (stored locally)
+* User authentication for personalized experience
 ---

 **5. Project Scope**
-* Restaurant & Food Management: CRUD operations for restaurants and menu items
+* Meal Browsing: Fetch and display meals from TheMealDB API
+* Search and Filter: Implement search by name and category filtering
+* Favorites Management: Add/remove favorites using AsyncStorage
-* User signup/login functionality
+* User Authentication: Signup/login using Clerk
+* Meal Details: View comprehensive meal information
-* Intuitive UI/UX: Smooth scrolling, responsive layout, and modern mobile design
+* Intuitive UI/UX: Modern mobile design with responsive layout
-* Booking History (users can view past and upcoming reservations)

 ---

 **6. Target Users / Audience**
-* casual diners and food enthusiasts
+* Food enthusiasts and home cooks
-* busy professionals
-* families and groups who want to make reservations in advance
+* People looking for recipe inspiration
+* Users interested in exploring global cuisines
+* Individuals planning meals or grocery shopping

 ---